-- If it’s an event, include date, time, venue, cost, rain date/venue, contact info, appropriate web addresses (e.g. for venue or transportation), accessibility info, etc.
+- If it’s an event, include the date, time, venue, cost, rain date/venue, contact info, appropriate web addresses (e.g. for venue or transportation), accessibility info, parking availability & pricing, etc.

 - If it’s a photograph, include caption and alternative text, along with photo credit information (you do have the right to use the photo?), and

-- does anything else (on the same page or elsewhere) need to be updated or deleted because of this content change?
+- think: does anything else (on the same page or elsewhere on the site) need to be updated or deleted because of this change?

 - is everything included?
 In the appropriate format;?
 Including translations?
 Links?

 - don’t forget to attach attachments!